Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: Introduction

 \section{Introduction}

-Video denoising, with the aim of reducing the noise from a video to recover a clean video, has drawn increasing attention in low-level computer vision community \cite{tassano2019dvdnet,tassano2020fastdvdnet,vaksman2021pacnet,davy2018vnlnet,chan2022basicvsrpp2,lee2021restore,maggioni2021efficient,huang2022neural,cao2022datsr,cao2022davsr,cao2021vsrt}.
-Compared with image denoising, video denoising remains large underexplored domain.
+Video denoising, with the aim of reducing the noise from a video to recover a clean video, has drawn increasing attention in the low-level computer vision community \cite{tassano2019dvdnet,tassano2020fastdvdnet,vaksman2021pacnet,davy2018vnlnet,chan2022basicvsrpp2,lee2021restore,maggioni2021efficient,huang2022neural}.
+Compared with image denoising, video denoising remains a large underexplored domain.
 With the advance of deep learning \cite{ren2021adaptive,zheng2021deep,zamir2021multi}, deep neural networks (DNNs) \cite{vaksman2021pacnet,tassano2020fastdvdnet,sheth2021unsupervised} have become the dominant approach for video denoising.
-To push the envelope of video denoising, existing DNNs-based methods mainly focus on two directions with the some assumptions.

-Firstly, a line of studies~\cite{tassano2019dvdnet,tassano2020fastdvdnet} assume noisy videos are the addition of white Gaussian noises (AWGN) to clean videos.
-These methods perform well when tested on videos with the same degradation setting.
-However, their performance would deteriorates significantly when tested on videos corrupted by other types of noises~(\eg video compression noise and camera sensor noise) due to the noise distribution mismatch \cite{zhang2022scunet}.
-To handle these noises, it is impractical to train multiple models.
-Moreover, noises in real-world videos are even more complex.
-Nevertheless, it is fair and necessary to train with AWGN and evaluate the effectiveness of different denoising methods in this simplified setup as a start point.
+Recently, the importance of optical flow has been exploited in some video restoration methods \cite{wang2019edvr,liang2022vrt,li2022flornn,chan2021basicvsrpp} as it captures temporal motion information across frames in feature alignment and propagation.